core-wg/resource-directory/draft-ietf-core-resource-directory.md

-For media types to which {{limitedlinkformat}} applies (i.e. documents in application/link-format), the RD only needs to accept representations in Limited Link Format as described there.
+For media types to which {{limitedlinkformat}} applies (i.e. documents in application/link-format), request bodies MUST be expressed in Limited Link Format.
-Its behavior with representations outside that subset is implementation defined.

 The registration request interface is specified as follows: